microsoft/OrcasNinjaTeam/ora2pg-install/README.md

 If you are a Windows (10 and above), Ubuntu, RHL or MAcOS user and want to use Ora2pg for assessment and conversion of Oracle database objects to PostgreSQL.

 > **NOTE** Only Oracle assessment has been tested on the available platforms.
 End-to-end conversion and data migrations have not been tested with this installer.
+There may be some components which are missing or do not work as expected on either of the platforms.

 ## Windows Installer